-FDA Issues Public Warning Regarding Belviq & Belviq XR (Lorcaserin)
+FDA Issues Public Warning Regarding Belviq and Belviq XR (Lorcaserin)

-Possible Cancer Risk Associated with Belviq & Belviq XR (Lorcaserin)
+Possible Cancer Risk Associated with Belviq and Belviq XR (Lorcaserin)

 FDA Approval History